sechick/icu-covid-sim/README-AppB.md

 This repository contains R/Rstudio/Shiny implementation of the decision support tool described in 'ICU capacity management during the COVID-19 pandemic using a process simulation' by the authors above.

 The application has been deployed at: https://andres-alban.shinyapps.io/icu-covid-sim/.
 The main readme for this repo is ([README.md](README.md)).
 See also motivation and conceptual model at ([README-AppA.md](README-AppA.md)).
+This builds upon prior work for ICU patient simulations [1].

 # Appendix B: Example Usage of icu-covid-sim

 This ICU decision support tool for ICU capacity planning for COVID crisis is designed to support ICU capacity decisions for COVID-19 and for non-COVID unplanned patients, using tools from operations research (queue and process simulation).

 The model provides statistics assuming that one set of ICU beds is reserved for COVID-19 patients, and another set of beds is reserved for non-COVID-19 patients (also called ‘Other patients’).
-The model is implemented in the R programming language (R Core Team 2020) using RStudio (RStudio Team 2019) and RShiny (Chang et al 2020) and is provided as is without warranty.
+The model is implemented in the R programming language [2] using RStudio [3] and RShiny [4] and is provided as is without warranty.
 The model was made available at https://andres-alban.shinyapps.io/icu-covid-sim/.

 Parameters are entered as follows.